CeceliaOsireKulume/CITI-BIKE-ANALYTICS/README.md

 04. Analysis: Contains the Visualizations used for developing insights

 # Visualizations
-All the visualizations and some of the analysis can be found on Tableau Public server - https://public.tableau.com/app/profile/cecelia.osire.kulume/viz/NewYorkCitiBikeAnalytics_17294948168370/NewYorkCitiBikesStor?publish=yes
+All the visualizations and some of the analysis can be found on Tableau Public server - [New york Citi Bike Analytics](https://public.tableau.com/app/profile/cecelia.osire.kulume/viz/NewYorkCitiBikeAnalytics_17294948168370/NewYorkCitiBikesStor?publish=yes).

-New York Citi Bike Analytics